Back to Blog

 Imagine a computer wants to invoke a function, and then execute that function on a different computer!
 This is a Remote Procedure Call, or RPC - one computer invokes or calls a function, and another computer executes that function.

 How in the world can one computer remotely call a function on another computer?
 Generally, a channel is set up between the invoker and the executor.
-This channel relays a message to alert the executor when a function should be run, the executor runs the function, returning back to the invoker the result as a message.
+This channel relays a request message to alert the executor when a function should be run, the executor runs the function, returning back to the invoker the result as a response message.

-Therefore to review, for an RPC to complete, one computer invokes the RPC, the remote computer executes the RPC, and the RPC returns a message back to the invoker.
+Therefore to review, for an RPC to complete, one computer invokes the RPC, the remote computer executes the RPC, and the RPC returns a response message back to the invoker.

-The most important methods of any EventEmitter are `.on` and `.write`.
-The `.on` method stores an EventListener mapped to an event named with a `string` and a queue of functions - callbacks - to run upon hearing that named event.
-The `.write` method emits a `’data’` event which an EventEmitter listening for `’data’` will hear and run the callbacks.
+The most important methods of any EventEmitter are .on and .write.
+The .on method stores an EventListener mapped to an event named with a string and a queue of functions - callbacks - to run upon hearing that named event.
+The .write method emits a ’data’ event which an EventEmitter listening for ’data’ will hear and run the callbacks.

 In Google’s own words, “Protocol buffers are a flexible, efficient, automated mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
 You define how you want your data to be structured once, then you can use special generated source code to easily read and write your structured data to and from a variety of data streams.”